-Why not embrace hiking shoes instead?
-They’re far more versatile: rugged yet light, while still providing the grip you need to trek through tough terrain.
+Good low-cut hiking shoes are a versatile addition to your travel gear collection.
+They’re rugged yet light, while still providing the grip you need to trek through tough terrain.

 Table of Contents

-- How to choose the perfect pair of hiking shoes: A quick buyer’s guide
+- How to choose the perfect men’s hiking shoe: Buyer’s guide

 When figuring out how to choose the perfect pair of hiking shoes for men, you’re certainly not spoiled for choice.
 Several brands stand out in the market, among them Merrell, adidas, Salomon, and KEEN.